HL7/davinci-dtr/input/pagecontent/specification.md

 #### Provider Attestation
 §spec-50^dtr-server^business:In some cases, if there isn't specific data that can be retrieved computably from the EHR, it **MAY** be sufficient for a payer to merely have an attestation by the provider that certain documentation exists, that a certain patient condition exists, or that certain actions have been completed.§ This can be represented in a Questionnaire as a simple boolean or choice question where the text describes what the user is attesting to. §spec-51?^dtr-server^business:Payers **SHOULD** design questionnaires to support attestation rather than discrete data where this is sufficient for the business requirements.§

-Some payers **MAY** require that attestations or other answers be 'signed' (the electronic equivalent of 'initialing' the answer).
-This would be identified by means of the [`questionnaire-signatureRequired`](http://hl7.org/fhir/StructureDefinition/questionnaire-signatureRequired) extension on the Questionnaire item.
+§spec-161^dtr-server^business:Some payers **MAY** require that attestations or other answers be 'signed' (the electronic equivalent of 'initialing' the answer).§ This would be identified by means of the [`questionnaire-signatureRequired`](http://hl7.org/fhir/StructureDefinition/questionnaire-signatureRequired) extension on the Questionnaire item.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">